woveon/woveon-logger/README.md

 * Debug mode: Prints line and file of the log message
 * Named log channels (ex.
 Logger1, Logger2, etc.), levels of concern (info, warn, error, verbose) and aspect-oriented (i.e. cross-cutting through your project).
-* Environment variables override options and aspects (quick reconfig).
+* Environment variables override options and aspects (quick reconfig, great for us container and microservice people).
 * Expressive sugar syntax:
   * Colorized output
-  * Supports h1,h2,h3 styled tags in log files. `logger.h1().info('text after a header 1 breaker`
+  * Supports h1,h2,h3 styled tags in log files. `logger.h1().info('text after a header 1 breaker')`
   * One time use settings via 'with'.
   * styling of different log levels and aspects (which are not lost when toggled off)
   * `throwError` to display the error message AND throw an exception with the same log message (I know right!).